-The children confidently sang three special Harvest songs and Year 6 delivered the readings and prayers.
-During the worship, Father Max taught us how bread is made before blessing a very special harvest loaf, kindly baked by one of our School Governors, Kate Riches.
+The children confidently sang three special Harvest songs and Year 5 delivered the readings and prayers.
+During the worship, Father Steve blessed a very special harvest loaf, kindly baked by one of our School Governors, Kate Riches.
 Back at school, every child in our school community was offered a delicious piece of the Harvest loaf, as we shared one bread together.
-Father Steve and Father Max welcomed us to Church to celebrate and bless the new academic year.
-It was also an opportunity to reflect on our school value of Respect.
+A very special worship to say a special farewell to our amazing Year 6 class was held in St Mary's Church.
+The worship was led by Father Steve and Father Max and attended by parents, clergy and governors.
+Many thanks to Mrs Bond for coordinating the music.
+The service provided an opportunity to appreciate our amazing Year 6 class and all they have achieved at St Mary's, as well as wishing them well for the future.
+Each child received a Bible as a gift before enjoying photos on the Church steps.

 |